NOAA-CO-OPS/Currents-Conversion/README.md

 # Currents-Conversion
 Code needed to convert raw ADCP data collected in NCOP Current Surveys into a format that is compatible for ingestion into the database.

-# Scripts:
+# Code & Examples
-1. ‘NortekFileConversion.m’ --> Use this to convert Nortek Aquadopp 3 beam upward looking or downward looking (various frequencies including 1 kHz - 2 kHz) ADCP raw data
+1. Nortek Aquadopp 3 beam 600 - 2000 kHz up/down looking ADCP
+2. Nortek Aquadopp 2 beam 600 kHz sidelooking ADCP
-3. [Nortek Place holder] --> Use this to convert Nortek Aquadopp 600 kHz 2 beam sidelooking raw ADCP data
+3. Nortek AWAC 2 beam sidelooking ADCP
-4. [Nortek Place holder] --> Use this to convert Nortek AWAC & Continental 2D sidelooking raw ADCP data
+4. Nortek Continental 2 beam sidelooking ADCP
-5. [Fortran place holder] --> Use this to concatenate and convert Sontek (sidelooking?) data
+5. Sontek --> this is the placeholder for the Fortran code Chris/Armin are working on

 # How to Run:
 For an informal SOP, see this document: https://docs.google.com/document/d/1XMilJvD8eIW14BKfVqw8fKAg-dI7dpSujDc4iy5pyeo/edit?usp=sharing